severian-dev/sucker.severian.dev/README.md

 ### Changelog

+- 1.6: First message formatting, copy button for first message and other fields
 - 1.5: {{user}} substitution for user persona name
 - 1.4: Mooth just keeps finding bugs, damn.
 - 1.3: Mooth found a bug, fixed it.